JiiXaa/retro-buster/README.md

   - [x] videocassettes (VHS),
   - [x] VHS add,
   - [] login,
+  - [] registration,
   - [] contact,

+- [] Registration/Login logic

+  - [] Registration: need to figure out how will registration work in the project as it will be only limited registered people/users (mainly the employees of the retroBuster shop).
+    - [] Initial idea: When registering a user there will be input field (token) needed to be successfully registered.
+In that scenario the token would be provided to the potential employee by the owner or manager.
+    - [] Password needs to be hashed during registration (can use: werkzeug.security: generate_password_hash or bcrypt)
+    - [] Repeat password (to ensure the password is correct)
+    - [] Inputs need to be validated (for: fields are required, password length, password special characters)
+  - [] - Login:
+    - [] Input validations
+    - [] compare a password with the hash stored in the database

+- [] Show 'flash' messages to provide feedback about the status of the user's actions, or to guide the user through the app.

 - [x] Create VHS db model, and display all available video cassettes in the template.
 Route '/videocassettes'
 - [x] Add view for adding a videocassette (VHS).
 Route 'videocassettes/add_vhs'